unikraft/eurosys21-artifacts/README.md

 ### Software

-All experiments were run on Debian Buster and all install and preparation scripts target this distribution.
+All experiments were run on a physical host with Debian Buster with Linux 4.19 installed.
+All install and preparation scripts in this repository target this distribution and kernel version.

 For all set ups, we disabled Hyper-Threading (`noht`), isolate 4 CPU cores (e.g. `isocpus=4,5,6,7`) and allow for user-defined CPU frequency